 Money in the cloud

-Traditionally, one of the industries among those that affect a business which resist the most against change is the finances/accounting department.
+Traditionally, one of the industries among those that affect a business which resists the most against change is the finances/accounting department.
 It has been clinging to the on-site ERP model for a long time but CFOs now shift towards the cloud as well.
 Companies such as Workday (recently many financial extensions went live), Adaptive Planning (which acquired business intelligence reporting MyDials) and NetSuite (driving its billing module sales without ads) have all been making moves to invest on the cloud.

 The cloud is green